GitVexy/tools/README.md

     -h, --help Show this help message
     -v, --verbose Enable verbose mode for detailed output

 - **gitPush**:

-    Usage: gitPush "commit message" (quotes required)

     Takes a variable string and adds working directory to staged commits,
     commits them with message, then pushes to origin.

+    Usage: gitpush "commit message" (quotes required)

+- **vCombine**:

+    Combines all files in current directory of specified filetype into a single document

+    Usage: vcombine <.ext>